near/nearcore/docs/architecture/gas/estimator.md

 It also shows how much time that corresponds to and how long it took to compute each of the estimations.

-Note that the above does not produce very accurate results and it often has high variance as well.
-It runs an unoptimized binary, the database is small, and the metric used is wall-clock time.
+Note that the above does not produce very accurate results and it can have high variance as well.
+It runs an unoptimized binary, the state is small, and the metric used is wall-clock time which is always prone to variance in hardware and can be affected by other processes currently running on your system.

-Once you have your estimation code all ready, it is better to run with large state and an optimized binary.
+Once your estimation code is ready, it is better to run it with a larger state and an optimized binary.

 ```bash
 cargo run --release -p runtime-params-estimator --features required -- \